GIS • OPS

 sudo htpasswd -c /etc/apache2/.htpasswd gisops # -c only when using the utility the first time

-The encrypted password is stored in cat /etc/apache2/.htpasswd.
+The encrypted password is stored in cat /etc/apache2/.htpasswd

-In your site configuration file you'll need to set up the access restriction to /var/www/phpQGISrepository.
+.
 With Apache, access restriction is set up on a directory basis.
-Add the following snippet to your /etc/apache2/sites-available/qgis.example.com.conf file within the <VirtualHost> block:
+Add the following snippet to your /etc/apache2/sites-available/qgis.example.com.conf

 <Directory "/var/www/phpQGISrepository">